Setting the right prices for your holiday home is a combination of art and science.

 The journey to finding the right range of prices for any property starts with the initial meeting with a new owner and therein lies the first problem.
 Like an estate agent we know that the higher prices we quote the more likely we are to get the instruction yet we are the ones who have to deliver on our promises.
-In the end honesty is the best policy here- the truth is that we never really know how well a place will do so all first pricing is a work in progress so we agree on a starting point with the owner and wait to see the results.
+In the end honesty is the best policy here- the truth is that we never really know how well a place will do and all first pricing is a work in progress, so we agree on a starting point with the owner and wait to see the results

 Retailer v Salesman

 I once heard an interview with Sir Charles Dunstone the founder of Carphone Warehouse where he said something that really resonated with me: The difference between a salesman and a retailer is that when evaluating a product a salesman will think ‘How much could I sell this for?’ and a retailer will think ‘How little could I sell this for?’
-To unpack that the point is that if you can reduce the price of an umbrella to say £4.99 you could sell so many that the quantity discount on your order would allow you to get them at a price that would allow you to make a profit.
+To unpack that, the point is that if you can reduce the price of an umbrella to say £4.99 you could sell so many that the quantity discount on your order would allow you to get them at a price that would allow you to make a profit.

 Of course the fundamental difference is that we do not have an unlimited supply- I can’t reduce August weeks to £199 and order another 10,000 to sell so my job is certainly to be a salesman and in fact more like a fish salesman as my product will go off on a certain date and I can’t keep it in a warehouse for next year.
 This is handy as my first business was selling fish and I spent a lot of my working life selling business equipment and software.

-Price not related to costs
+Price is not related to costs

-Not everybody wants the same thing from their cottage so there are occasions where similar cottages could have very different price strategies.
+Not everybody wants the same thing from their second home so there are occasions where similar properties could have very different price strategies.
 An investor with 10 properties is running a business and the brief is to get as much income as possible.
 This is actually unusual for us as most of our properties are individual loved holiday homes so we have to work with the owners to determine what they want from their property.
 All will want to make sure they cross the threshold to qualify for holiday let tax benefits but beyond that they may be happy to charge a higher rate and have more empty weeks to use themselves.
-One strategy to consider is premium pricing at a time when you might use your cottage but will take the money if say it was enough for a skiing holiday at Christmas.
+One strategy to consider is premium pricing at a time when you might use your property but will take the money if say it was enough for a skiing holiday at Christmas.